prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns the 2-dimensional cartesian minimum distance (based on spatial ref) between two geometries in projected units.

+.. function:: ST_GeometryN(Geometry, index) -> Geometry

+    Returns the geometry element at a given index (indices start at 1).
+    If the geometry is a collection of geometries (e.g., GEOMETRYCOLLECTION or MULTI*), returns the geometry at a given index.
+    If the given index is less than 1 or greater than the total number of elements in the collection, returns ``NULL``.
+    Use :func:``ST_NumGeometries`` to find out the total number of elements.
+    Singular geometries (e.g., POINT, LINESTRING, POLYGON), are treated as collections of one element.
+    Empty geometries are treated as empty collections.

 .. function:: ST_GeometryType(Geometry) -> varchar

     Returns the type of the geometry.